 To troubleshoot errors denoting to low refrigerant charge, follow these guidelines:

-- Crank the engine, roll down all the windows, and switch on the AC.
+- Step 1: Crank the engine, roll down all the windows, and switch on the AC.

-- While the engine idles, with the blower speed set at 2, allow a minimum of ten minutes for the engine to reach its optimal operating temperatures.
+- Step 2: While the engine idles, with the blower speed set at 2, allow a minimum of ten minutes for the engine to reach its optimal operating temperatures.

-- Study the AC pipe in the engine compartment for moisture and note the temperature.
+- Step 3: Study the AC pipe in the engine compartment for moisture and note the temperature.
 The pipe should feel cold and condensed water visible over it.

-- Check the same pipe near the firewall.
+- Step 4: Check the same pipe near the firewall.
 If you notice that it’s cooler, then there is a possibility of low gas volume.

 If the issue is only about low evaporator pressure, the better solution is recharging it through the low-pressure port while the compressor is still engaged.
-DIY recharging kits are used in this scenario.
+In this scenario, you should use DIY recharging kits.
 However, low refrigerant levels will result in the clutch never engaging.

-You should note that it’s bad practice to hotwire the low-pressure switch to force the compressor clutch to engage while you recharge as you may be running the compressor with little to no oil.
+Note: It’s bad practice to hotwire the low-pressure switch to force the compressor clutch to engage while you recharge.
+As you may be running the compressor with little to no oil.
 It might accept the charge, but it will cost you the compressor.

 Recharge the freon in your AC if you know the procedure.
 Otherwise, it is preferable to seek professional help.